bin3xish477/c4N4Re/README.md

 subject = [ATTENTION] Concurrnt SSH Connection Max Canary Triggered
 ```

-- The `monitor` option is where you specify which files you wish to monitor.
-If anyone opens any one of the specified file, you'll recieve an alert email notifying of this action.
-This is perfect for creating seemingly lucrative files to lure a hacker to open them, expecting to obtain some valid information.
+- The `monitor` option specifies the maximum number of concurrent SSH connections that must be exceeded before c4N4re sends you an alert email informing you about the number of active SSH connections on the host.
-- The `subject` option is configurable for all canaries that are activated
+- The `subject` option specifies the subject header for the alert email you will recieve if this canary is triggered.

 ### IP Canary